 This course introduces the general concepts of the Humanities in the framework of the predominant cultural patterns of the Western tradition from the earliest civilizations, such as the Sumerians and the Egyptians, the classical heritage of Greece and Rome, the Medieval period, or Middle Ages, and possibly continuing through the Renaissance and the Reformation.
 Mythology, music, history, philosophy, painting, drama, sculpture and architecture are studied and compared in relation to their background, medium, organization and style.
 Emphasis is placed upon the awareness of cultural heritage, values and perspectives as revealed in the arts.
 Comparisons to relevant Asian, African and American cultures and art may also be explored.
 Specifics may vary based on instructor.

-Class No Component Start/End Time Days Instructor Room

-12307 LEC 10:30 hrs/wk TBA Baez, S L ONLINE
+Class No Component Start/End Time Days Instructor Room 11701 LEC 10:30 hrs/wk TBA Baez, S L ONLINE

-Instructor email: baezsl@lahc.ec lu
+Instructor email: baezs@laccd.edu

-(Starts 01/02/2024 , Ends 02/04/202 4)

 HUMAN 017-Film Appreciation (UC/CSU) - 3 Units